Roopkund – Skeleton Lake

 Lake of skeletons

 In the summer, as the Sun melts the ice around the lake, there opens dreadful sight – bones and skulls of people and horses lying around the lake.

 It is not fully clear whether local people knew about this in earlier times or not – but first written reports appear in 1898.
-In 1942 a ranger of Nanda Devi game sanctuary (now this is national park) H.K.Madhwal reported about the bones and flesh seen in melting ice and this arised disquiet among military personnel fearing of surprise attack of Japanese army.
+In 1942 a ranger of Nanda Devi game sanctuary (now this is a national park) H.K.Madhwal reported about the bones and flesh seen in melting ice and this arose disquiet among military personnel fearing of surprise attack of the Japanese army.

-Earlier there were a lot more bones but it seems, that bones and skulls are picked up by passers-by in order to have ghastly keepsake from this unusual place and nowadays there are far less bones visible.
+Earlier there were a lot more bones but it seems, that bones and skulls are picked up by passers-by in order to have a ghastly keepsake from this unusual place and nowadays there are far fewer bones visible.

 In total here died up to 600 people (thus far identified at least 500 bodies).
-Initially researchers were not sure about the reasons of death.
+Initially, researchers were not sure about the reasons for death.
 Some attributed this to blizzards, in concordance with local legends.
-Some considered that these people could die from landslides, epidemics (ie. locals brought their deceased ones here after epidemics) or even mass suicide.
+Some considered that these people could die from landslides, epidemics (ie. locals brought their deceased ones there after epidemics), or even mass suicide.